 The 2007 Malk Family Vineyards Stags Leap District Cabernet Sauvignon (100% varietal) shows a slightly smoky nose with concentrated yet elegant fruit.
 Dark berry aromas, black cherry and even black fig show as the bouquet evolves.
 The palate is balanced and smooth and finishes with structured yet moderate tannins and the afterglow of vanilla and caramel.
 Like their Sauvignon Blanc this wine was allowed to ferment using indigenous yeasts.

 If not the smallest single vineyard in the Stags Leap District, Malk Vineyard is certainly one of the smallest.
-This 2-acre vineyard was recently replanted and it will be several years before it will start producing again.
-For the next few years, Brian has located fruit from several blocks in a premium vineyard located just north of his own vineyard and will continue to make wine under the Malk label until his own vineyard is back in production.
+This 2-acre vineyard was replanted several ago and as a result their were no estate vintages produced for several years.
+During this estate down time, Brian located fruit from several blocks in a premium vineyard located just north of his own vineyard and produced wine under the Malk label until his own vineyard came back in production.
 Also noteworthy is the devastating fires that burned around their property in 2017 and destroyed several nearby neighboring structures.
 Cattle from their winery neighbor Robinson Family Vineyards sometimes graze on the eastern portion of the Malk property.
 They had already grazed the property prior to the 2017 fires and is what potentially saved Malk’s home due to all the grass already being consumed by the cattle.

 With only several hundred cases comprising their annual production they are not widely distributed.
 One can find the wine locally in St. Helena at ACME Wine shop and several restaurants around the valley.
 They are also in select locations in San Francisco and a number of restaurants in San Diego.